raphrb2/VisualObjectTracking/README.md

 ## TP3: Hungarian Tracker

 ### Description
-TP3 implements the Hungarian algorithm for object tracking.
+TP3 implements the Hungarian algorithm for object tracking using IoU and visual similarity.

 ### Execution
 To run the Hungarian tracker, use the following command: